-You will be fed very well and given snacks each day however we advise bringing a small selection as a little bit of comfort.
+You will be fed very well and given snacks each day however we advise bringing your own selection.
 For summit night it's always good to have a few extra chunky bars for that extra boost.
 Energy gels and protein bars are not suitable.